Trusted legal advice since 1733

 Director, Daisy's Dream

-“The Abbey is grateful for the continued support of Blandy & Blandy for professional services in particular relating to employment, property and planning law.
-We would be happy to recommend them to others.”
+“The Abbey is grateful for the continued support of Blandy & Blandy for professional services and would be happy to recommend them to others.”

 Bursar, The Abbey School